Ridge and Lasso in R: How Penalised Regression Shrinks Coefficients and Selects Variables

 cbind( small_lambda = round(coef(ridge_fit, s = 0.01)[, 1], 3), large_lambda = round(coef(ridge_fit, s = 100)[, 1], 3) ) #> small_lambda large_lambda #> (Intercept) 36.474 22.541 #> crim -0.108 -0.013 #> zn 0.046 0.006 #> indus 0.021 0.003 #> chas 2.687 0.212 #> nox -17.380 -0.572 #> rm 3.813 0.480 #> age 0.001 0.001 #> dis -1.474 -0.074 #> rad 0.305 0.005 #> tax -0.012 -0.001 #> ptratio -0.951 -0.157 #> black 0.009 0.001 #> lstat -0.524 -0.099

-At s = 0.01 the Ridge coefficients look similar to what lm() would give, just slightly tamed.
-At s = 100 every coefficient is squeezed close to zero, and the intercept carries most of the prediction.
-Ridge shrinks proportionally, so the order of importance of predictors stays roughly the same.
+At s = 0.01 the Ridge coefficients look close to what lm() would give, just slightly tamed.
+At s = 100 every coefficient is squeezed near zero, and the intercept absorbs most of the prediction.
+Ridge shrinks proportionally, so the relative ordering of predictor importance stays roughly the same as lambda grows.

 Try it: Extract Ridge coefficients at s = 10 and report which predictor has the largest absolute coefficient.